 Before I was diagnosed with lupus in 2014, my doctor at the time basically told me that I was depressed and getting older and that was why I had what she called “aches & pains”.
 I was 55 years old.
-She recommended anti depressants and didn’t think it was necessary to do blood work or x-rays on my right hand, particularly my middle finger which was four times its regular size, painful and I could not bend it.
+She recommended anti-depressants and anti-anxiety medication.
+She didn’t think it was necessary to do blood work or x-rays on my right hand, particularly my middle finger which was four times its regular size, painful and I could not bend it.
 I was feeling depressed and worthless because I knew something was wrong.
-I had been an avid exerciser, loved riding my horse and then I found it painful to even walk up a flight of stairs.
+I had been an avid exerciser, loved riding my horse and now I found it painful to even walk up a flight of stairs.
 But it was all in my head, right?

 So I made an appointment with my naturopath, Dr Ashley Burkman, and she actually listened.
-She sent me to a rheumatologist, Dr Barbara Kage, and within days of my first appointment with Dr Kage and blood work, I got my Lupus diagnosis.
+She sent me to a rheumatologist, Dr Barbara Kage, and within days of my first appointment with Dr Kage and having blood work done, I got my Lupus diagnosis.

-I wish I could say that once I received my diagnosis, that solved all my problems but of course, it did not.
+I wish I could say that once I received my diagnosis, it solved all my problems but of course, it did not.
 What I had now however, was a team of doctors that could help me.
 Although there is no cure for lupus there are options and medications to relieve symptoms.
 I have been on Methotrexate and Orencia injections, Orencia infusions, prednisone, Plaquenil and many supplements from Dr Burkman.
-I am now on monthly Remicade infusions.
-This is not a list of all the medications I have been on.
 Lupus patients present with different symptoms whether it be skin, organs or joints.
 My issue is with my joints.
 I also have Rheumatoid Arthritis.
 I have had numerous steroid injections.

 I have to see my cardiologist every six months because lupus can cause damage to my heart.
 I see my opthamologist every six months because I am on plaquenil and it can cause retinal damage.

 I have put on weight that I cannot get rid of.
 I look at myself in the mirror and do not recognize who I see.
 I cannot work.
 I have heard this complaint from other lupus sufferers.
-I do not grocery shop, I have a delivery service.
+I have a delivery service for my groceries.
 My husband has partially retired to help me and assist in the joy of having our granddaughter with us when her parents are working.

-I am blessed with a supportive family and friends who will help me at a moments notice, whether to just talk to me when I am having a tough day to bringing me dinner or lunch.
-Sometimes when I am feeling up to it, they take me to lunch to get me out of the house.
+I am blessed with a supportive family and friends who will help me at a moments notice, whether to just talk to me when I am having a tough day to bringing me dinner or lunch or take care of my animals.
 I thank them all for this from the bottom of my heart.
 I also want to thank the wonderful people I have met while having my infusions.
 I appreciate you all so much.

 Right now I have good insurance, which I hear from many lupus patients, they do not have.
 They are unable to receive certain medications recommended by their doctors because it is not covered by insurance.
 This is unacceptable!
 Many of these people have to work and have children and they are in constant pain, not able to receive what they need.
 Many do not have a good support system.

-Thank you all for listening to my story and know that I thank God for each one of you and the roll you have all played in my life.
+Thank you all for listening to my story and know that I thank God for each one of you and the role you have all played in my life.